Ireland ranked lowest in Europe for renewable energy readiness

-The Energy Transition Readiness Index 2022 has ranked Ireland at joint last while Finland topped the list.
+The Energy Transition Readiness Index 2022 has ranked Ireland in joint last, while Finland topped the list.

-Ireland has been ranked joint lowest of 13 European countries in its readiness to make a renewable energy transition.
+Ireland has been ranked joint lowest of 13 European countries in terms of readiness to make a renewable energy transition.

-The Energy Transition Readiness Index 2022 ranked countries in Europe on a scale of 1 to 5 based on how ready their energy markets are ready to transition to net zero carbon emissions.
+The Energy Transition Readiness Index 2022 ranked countries on a scale of one to five based on how ready their energy markets are to transition to net-zero carbon emissions.

-While Finland bagged the top spot with a full score of 5, Denmark, France, Norway, Sweden and the Netherlands all got a score of 4.
-Meanwhile, Ireland dropped one score from last year and tied with Germany, Italy, Poland, Spain, Switzerland and the UK.
+While Finland bagged the top spot with a full score of five, Denmark, France, Norway, Sweden and the Netherlands all got a score of four.
+Meanwhile, Ireland dropped one point from last year and tied with Germany, Italy, Poland, Spain, Switzerland and the UK on a score of three.

-According to the independent report from the Association for Renewable Energy and Clean Technology (REA), a score of 4 and above means that the country has effective energy transition policies which encourage technological innovation and market access
+According to the independent report from the UK’s Association for Renewable Energy and Clean Technology (REA), a score of four and above means that the country has effective energy transition policies that encourage technological innovation and market access

-Lower ranking countries, on the other hand, present barriers to investment through existing policies and rules which are complex and slow to evolve.
+Lower ranking countries, on the other hand, present barriers to investment through existing policies and rules that are complex and slow to evolve.

 “We now need to see significant action to remove the barriers facing our industry.
 Proper long-term planning, prioritising and accelerating market reforms, and urgently addressing current investment barriers – all are desperately needed to help put us on the right path.”